Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 From all fours, lift your belly in toward your spine.
-Extend your right leg and left arm.
-Bend your right leg and take hold of your foot with your left hand.
-Kick your foot into your hand as you begin to twist and open your chest into a backbend.
-Try gazing up.
-This pose creates heat, challenges your balance, and gently warms up your spine.
-Repeat on the other side.
+Pause here.
+When you’re ready, extend your right leg straight behind you and reach your left arm alongside your ear.
+Bend your right leg and reach behind with your left hand to grab your foot.
+Press your foot away from you as you lift your chest and come into a slight backbend.
+Breathe here.
+Slowly lower to the mat and repeat on the other side.

-From Downward-Facing Dog Pose, lift your right leg up high behind you, then round your spine as you draw knee to chest.
+From Tabletop, inhale as you tuck your toes under and lift your hips up and back.
+Pause here and breathe.
+Downward-Facing Dog Pose, inhale as you lift your right leg up high behind you, and then exhale as you round your spine as you draw knee to chest.
 Keep your pelvis low and round your upper spine toward the sky.
 Hug your right thigh to your chest and knee to your nose.
 Keep pressing the floor with your hands.
 Return to Downward Dog and then repeat with the left leg.